| Tan

 its own rules, its own handwork and its own bodywork

 to complement the movement.
+The

 techniques of Tan Tui also consists of various kicks